 I've done Shahai at Call of the Page before.
 Will it be exactly the same?

-This is a new course, with an emphasis on landscape, and poetry added with graphic text.
+This is a new course (now in its second running), with an emphasis on landscape, and poetry added with graphic text.

 Do I need to be able to log on at a particular time?